Michigan Freedom Trail Commission

 - Robin Peebles, Lansing, Travel Michigan

 In its quest to discover and chronicle the legacy of the Underground Railroad in Michigan, the Michigan Freedom Trail Commission holds quarterly meetings.
-Unless noted otherwise, all meetings are held in the Commission Room (fifth floor, east wing) in the Michigan Library and Historical Center in Lansing and begin at 11 a.m.
-Meetings are open to the public.
-The Michigan Library and Historical Center is located at 702 West Kalamazoo Street, Lansing, two blocks east of Martin Luther King Jr Boulevard.
-Visitor parking is on the north side of Kalamazoo Street.
+Unless noted, all meetings are held in person at the Michigan Library and Historical Center in the Morris Learning Center (first floor, east wing); attendance via Zoom is also available.
+Meetings begin at 11 a.m. and are open to the public; agendas will be posted here in PDF format as they become available.
+The Michigan Library and Historical Center is located at 702 West Kalamazoo Street, Lansing.
+The building and visitor parking are on the north side of Kalamazoo Street, two blocks east of M. L. King Jr. Boulevard.

 Programs and Initiatives